virtualcomplete/user-extension/README.md

 1. Run user_extension migration
 2. Add `implements UserExtensionInterface` to your User Model
 3. Add `use UserExtensionTrait` to your User Model

-## ParentUser

-Functionality:  Allows parent and child relationships with users creating sub-user functionality.

-Adds the fields:

-* parent_id

-**Installation Steps:**

-1. Run user_parent_id migration
-2. Add `implements ParentUserInterface` to your User Model
-3. Add `use ParentUserTrait` to your User Model